ofiore/Thesis/Data/README.md

 they usually have a preliminary and finals.
 In that case, the first round was entered as semifinals and the second round was entered as finals.

-+ ClusrankNatvsWorld.csv: Data was altered to be able to be used by the clusrank R functions.
-Each athlete was given a number 1-11 (numbers are not important) and the column 'Year' was coded as 1 if the observation took place at a national championships and 2 if at the World Championships.
-+ 2022vs2023.csv: contains data from athletes who competed at both the 2022 and 2023 World Championships
-+ Clusrank2019vs2022.csv: Data was altered to be able to be used by the clusrank R functions.
++ Clusrank2019vs2022.csv: data was altered from 2019vs2022.csv (found in Archive) folder to be able to be used by the clusrank R functions.
 Each athlete was given a number 1-22 (numbers are not important) and the column 'Year' was coded as 2 if the observation took place in 2022 and 3 if in 2023.

-+ Women2019vs2022.csv: contains data from female athletes who competed at both the 2019 and 2022 World Championships
-+ WomenClusrank2019vs2022.csv: Data was altered to be able to be used by the clusrank R functions.
++ WomenClusrank2019vs2022.csv: Data was altered from Women2019vs2022.csv (found)
+in Archive folder to be able to be used by the clusrank R functions.
 Each athlete was given a number 1-9 (numbers are not important) and the column 'Year' was coded as 1 if the observation took place in 2019 and 2 if in 2022.